andrewmalta13/evolutionaryAlgorithms/writeup/writeup2.md

 ![Alt Text](https://i.imgur.com/W6xUQOT.gif)

 ## Conclusion
-In my mind before I started the project and before I read OpenAI's paper, I had always seen evolutionary algorithms as cute black-box optimzation methods that did not have serious application in training modern machine learning models; however, as we can see in the results section, these algorithms may actually have a place in the traditional reinforcement learning setting.
+In my mind before I started the project and before I read OpenAI's paper, I had always seen evolutionary algorithms as cute black-box optimzation methods that did not have serious application in training modern machine learning models; however, as I found out firsthand by getting some spectacular results on these hard environments, these algorithms may actually have a place in the traditional reinforcement learning setting.
 For parameter vectors that aren't incredibly large, such as in the millions and beyond, evolutionary algorithms offer an enticing option to train continuous control agents.
 The ability to parallelize training on a CPU cluster offers a unique advantage to these methods, and people with access to a large number of cores might be able to rival reinforcement learning schemes.

 ## References